delta-io/delta/PROTOCOL.md

 ### Protocol Evolution
 The `protocol` action is used to set the version of the Delta protocol that is required to read or write a given table.
 Protocol versioning allows a newer client to exclude older readers and/or writers that are missing features required to correctly interpret the transaction log.
-The protocol version must be increased whenever non-forward compatible changes are made to this spec.
+The protocol version will be increased whenever non-forward compatible changes are made to this spec.
 In the case where a client is running an invalid version, an error should be thrown instructing the user to upgrade to a newer version of their Delta client library.

 Since breaking changes must be accompanied by an increase in the tables protocol version, clients can assume that unrecognized fields or actions are not required to correctly interpret the transaction log.